Wolbachia: Strain wMel, mixed-sex

-In 2016 it was proposed to combat the spread of the Zika virus by breeding and releasing mosquitoes that have intentionally been infected with an appropriate strain of Wolbachia.
-A contemporary study has shown that Wolbachia has the ability to block the spread of Zika virus in mosquitoes in Brazil.
+In 2016, WMP scientist Scott Ritchie proposed using wMel mosquitos to combat the spread of the Zika virus.
+A study reported that Wolbachia wMel has the ability to block Zika in Brazil.
 In October 2016, it was announced that US$18 million in funding was being allocated for the use of Wolbachia-infected mosquitoes to fight Zika and dengue viruses.
-Deployment is slated for early 2017 in Colombia and Brazil.
+Deployment was slated for early 2017 in Colombia and Brazil.